Acute colonic pseudo-obstruction

 Distal large bowel ileus causes proximal accumulation of gas and fluid, with the caecum being most at risk of over-distension and perforation.

-Additionally pregnancy itself predisposes to Ogilvie syndrome.
+Additionally, pregnancy itself predisposes to Ogilvie’s syndrome due to:

-- Prolonged gastrointestinal transit time in the third trimester due to mechanical intestinal obstruction by the gravid uterus
+- Prolonged gastrointestinal transit time in the third trimester

 - Reduced physical activity

-- Dietary habits changes such as increased iron supplements.
+- Dietary changes such as iron supplementation

-Non-obstetric related:
+Non-obstetric related

 - Trauma